ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <!-- omit in toc -->
 ## Introduction
 <!-- prettier-ignore-end -->
-This repository contains the source code for a reusable GitHub Action that plays a key role in a broader **Automated Changelog and Release Notes Process** adopted by OpenSearch-Dashboards.
-Specifically, the Action checks to see that a valid changeset file has been added to pull requests opened against an OpenSearch repository.
+This repository contains the details and source code for the new broader **Automated Changelog and Release Notes Process** adopted by the [OpenSearch](https://opensearch.org/) Project.
+It presents detailed information on how to set up this new procedure aimed at streamlining contribution for any OpenSearch repo, including guidelines for contributing to it.

-The Action also communicates with a separate GitHub App that contributors can install on their forks in order to create this changeset file automatically and commit it to the open pull request.

-This repository also provides templates for a script that can be used to automatically update a changelog and prepare a release notes document when a new version is scheduled for release.

 For more details about the GitHub Action, the release notes script, and the **Automated Changelog and Release Notes Process** as a whole, please consult the information below.

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->